alexhege/Radio_MHD_Simulation/README.md

 https://iopscience.iop.org/article/10.3847/1538-4357/ac2361

+Requires python 3.6 or higher and libraries numpy scipy matplotlib itertools sklearn astropy sunpy signal and other built in python libraries like os, sys, etc.

 First, dataPrep.py should be run once.

 This file does the initial reading of the .dat files, parses them, calculates some secondary variables, and puts the coordinates in a common frame.